DALL-E/Every illustration.

 But yes, the broader points of the article remain strong.
 This is just more color and nuance to the playing field.

-Edmar Ferreira 22 days ago
+Edmar Ferreira about 2 months ago

 @Oshyan "So one reasonable option, given the pace of foundational model improvement, is simply to set the project aside for even a mere 3-6 months.
 There is a very real chance it will be viable when you pick it back up again, which is just insane and to my knowledge hasn't really been the case for cutting-edge tech pretty much ever"